 Is it worth switching from AutoDS at all?

 It depends on where your money is leaking.
 If your catalog is small and stable and your costs are predictable, switching for its own sake is wasted effort.
-If you are scaling and feeling margin erosion, monitoring lag, or pricing that punishes catalog growth, those are concrete, measurable problems — and the right move is to trial a tool built around the specific constraint you are hitting, not to switch on principle.
+If you are scaling and feeling margin erosion, monitoring lag, or pricing that punishes catalog growth, those are concrete, measurable problems — and the right move is to trial a tool such as Ecomli, built around the specific constraint you are hitting, not to switch on principle.

 Ready to automate your eBay business?

-Ecomli handles product sourcing, listing, repricing, and fulfilment — so you can focus on growing.
+Ecomli handles product research, listing, pricing, and fulfillment, so you can focus on scaling.